 The Commission and its engineering and legal advisors are continuing to develop drought contingency plans to avoid or reduce the adverse effects on Upper Basin water users from low reservoir conditions.
 Evaluations include analyzing how to optimize and coordinate all CRSP storage to mitigate the effects of low reservoir conditions on water users as well as evaluation of voluntary conservation and water banking activities.
-The Commission and states are interested in having an acceptable contingency plan on the shelf for very extreme hydrology conditions even if the likelihood of such conditions is low.
+The components of the upper basin plan will include continuation and expansion of current weather modification efforts, coordinated drought operation of upper CRSP reservoirs to avoid critical low elevations in Powell and detailed study of demand management actions to avoid critical low reservoir elevations.
+Preliminary modeling indicates that these actions may significantly reduce the risk of critical low reservoir conditions occurring in Lake Powell.
+These actions have the potential of reducing the risk of compact compliance issues occurring and will help avoid loss of power generation with all of its many benefits.
+The Commission and states are interested in having an acceptable contingency plan on the shelf for these very low probability hydrology scenarios which have such high consequences.
+This plan will be thoroughly vetted with stakeholders.